-The Carnival in Lixouri has a great tradition as being the best in Kefalonia – and some say in Greece!
-The Carnival season (or “Mascara” in Kefalonia) comes to an end with the carnival parade on the last Sunday before lent begins in the rest of Greece, but in Kefalonia we sometimes have dances on that day too!
+The Carnival in Kefalonia has a great tradition as being one of the best in Greece!
+The Carnival season (or “Mascara” in Kefalonia) comes to an end with the carnival parade on the last Sunday before lent begins in the rest of Greece, but in Kefalonia, we sometimes have dances on that day too!

 Mascara in Kefalonia derives from Venice (not from the ancient tradition of worshiping the god Dionysos as in many other parts of Greece), and it is a period of cheerfulness and fun, and marks the welcoming of spring and the rebirth of life after the cold winter months.